-Participating in yet another strategic round, crypto exchange Binance has made an investment in Chinese media firm Mars Finance.
+Participating in yet another strategic round, crypto exchange Binance has invested in Chinese media firm Mars Finance.

 Founded in China in 2017, Binance has participated in a $200 million funding round of Beijing-based Mars Finance, a local crypto and blockchain publication, as has been reported by Bloomberg on September 17.